FUB-HCC/IKON-backend/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+This installation guide is tailored to Linux systems.
+It is explicitly tested on [Ubuntu](https://ubuntu.com/).

 ### Prerequisites
 In the current form this software is tailored to retrieve data from the API at https://via.museumfuernaturkunde.berlin.
 You need a user account to get access to the data.